Updated: November 10, 2025

 Cheapest Workers' Comp Insurance Companies in Indiana

-Indiana businesses can get cheap workers' comp coverage through NEXT for $67 monthly ($807 annually).
+Indiana businesses can get the cheapest workers comp insurance through NEXT for $67 monthly ($807 annually).
 The Hartford and Thimble offer comparable rates at $67 and $68 per month, respectively.
-The table below shows costs from all companies we analyzed:

 NEXT$67$807